 In 1637, now well-established as a professor of geometry and astronomy, he won a commission from the Archbishop of Canterbury to “travel into the eastern parts of the world, to obtain books , especially in the Arabic language.”
 Now 35 years old, Greaves was an ambitious scholar, self-confident enough to make observations that sometimes went against the grain of tradition.
-He would parlay his bibliophilic excursion into the first reasonably thorough and — we can dare to say it — scientific examination of a Pyramid of Giza.
+He would parlay his bibliophilic excursion into the first sober and — we can dare to say it — scientific examination of a Pyramid of Giza.

 After long sojourns in Rome, Padua, Florence, Constantinople, and Rhodes, Greaves arrived in Alexandria at the beginning of 1639.
 During the four or five months he spent there, seeking out rare manuscripts for his patron in the erstwhile home of the most famous library the world has ever known, he also found time to travel overland to Cairo and the Giza Plateau.
-He arrived complete with a veritable treasure chest of measuring equipment; he wasn’t after mystical enlightenment, but rather hard data.
+He arrived complete with a veritable treasure chest of measuring equipment; he wasn’t after metaphysical enlightenment, but rather hard data.

 So, like the tourists still do today, he and two companions made the “gentle and easy ascent” from the Nile Valley to the Giza Plateau, observing how the geology of the latter gives the pyramids “a permanent and stable support.”
 Soon they stood before what Greaves considered the “fairest” of the pyramids, as well as the oldest and the biggest: the Pyramid of Khufu.